-Since editing account data (e.g. Display Names, Passwords, etc.) interactively for every account is cumbersome, it is desirable to be able to prepare the data “offline” ahead of time and then load it into PC2.
-This can be done by preparing an “Account data” file and using the Load button on the Accounts tab load the data into the system.
+Since editing account data (e.g. Display Names, Passwords, etc.) interactively for every account is cumbersome, it is desirable to be able to prepare account data information in a file ahead of time and then load it into PC2.
+This can be done in two ways.
+Account data files can be manually loaded using the Load button on the Accounts tab.
+Alternatively, starting with Version 9.9, when a PC2 server is started using the --load option it will automatically look in the config folder for a file named accounts_load.tsv; if such a file is found it will automatically load the account configuration information in that file into the system.

-An “account data load file” consists of a series of text lines: a single line that defines the account data fields that will be loaded, followed by lines which contain information for each account.
+An “account data load file” (whether it is a manually-loaded file or one which is automatically loaded at server startup) consists of a series of text lines: a single line that defines the account data fields that will be loaded, followed by lines which contain information for each account.

 The format of the account data load file is as follows.
 File lines starting with ! or # in the first column are treated as comments and are ignored.
 Each non-comment line has fields, separated by a <tab> (ASCII 9).